-Below are ways how you can add value to your appliances so you can sell them easier.
+Below are ways to add value to your appliances so you can sell them more easily.

 - Be quick – Whether it's buying the machines for sales and delivering them to customers, you need to be fast and swift.
-Delaying your decision on buying the machines will give an opening for someone else to buy it from you.
+Delaying your decision on buying the machines will give an opening for someone else to buy them before you.
 At the same time, delivering the appliances and installing them in the household of buyers allows you to get the money from them fast.

 - Clean the machines first – Appliances work best when they are cleaned regularly.
 Assuming that you purchased a machine, you need to inspect and clean the appliance in the right places using the right tools.
 Also, you may need to clean the ducting on the outside of the buyer's house to ensure that the machine is in tip-top shape.

 - Offer adjacent services – Aside from cleaning the pipes for an additional fee, you can also provide reinstallation of their old appliances to make way for the ones they purchased.
 By providing related jobs to complement your primary service, which is selling appliances, you can make more money in the long run!